DoD Center of Excellence in Artificial Intelligence & Machine Learning (CoE-AIML)

 NSF Engineering Research Center for Power Optimization for Electro-Thermal Systems (POETS)

-Director and PI: Dr. Sonya T. Smith; Co-PIs: Dr. James Hammonds and Dr. Charles Kim
+Director and Principal Investigator: Dr. Sonya T. Smith; Co-PIs: Dr. James Hammonds and Dr. Charles Kim

 The Power Optimization for Electro-Thermal Systems (POETS) center attacks the thermal and electrical challenges surrounding mobile electronics and vehicle design as a single system.
 The POETS ERC aims to pack more power into less space for electrical technologies on the move by integrating novel 3-D cooling circuitry, power converters and algorithms for smart power management.
 The results of the research will enable the manufacture of lighter, more compact and more efficient power electronic systems for electric vehicles, airplanes, construction equipment, handheld tools and other mobile applications.